grndng/odis-geoexplorer/README.md

 ## Data

 You can explore 1662 datasets (as at 3 July 2024).
-WMS that exist as WFS (except arial images) have no been included in the search.
+WMS that exist as WFS (except aerial images) have not been included in the search.

 You can find more information about the data on this [Github repo](https://github.com/technologiestiftung/odis-geoexplorer-data).